frenetic-lang/tutorials/Introduction/index.md

 {% endfor %}
 </p>

-* **Frenetic:** The next set of chapters teach you how to program SDNs using the _Frenetic_ domain-specific programming language (FreneticDSL).
-You will see that FreneticDSL provides high-level abstractions and rich, compositional features that make SDN programming much easier.
+* **Frenetic:** The following chapters teach you how to program SDNs using the _NetKAT_ domain-specific programming language.
+NetKAT provides high-level abstractions and rich, compositional features that greatly simplifies SDN programming.

 <p>
 {% for item in site.data.toc %}